korewireless/OmniCore-C-Device-SDK/doc/porting_guide.md

                          caps on the available amount of memory.
 Additionally, a memory monitor tracks memory leaks while testing.
 If [`posix_platform`](#platform-selector-flags) is defined, then the Device SDK also logs a stack trace of the initial allocation.
-   - `mqtt_localhost`    - Instructs the Device SDK's MQTT client to connect to a localhost MQTT server instead of the [Cloud IoT Core MQTT bridge](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge).
+   - `mqtt_localhost`    - Instructs the Device SDK's MQTT client to connect to a localhost MQTT server instead of the [OmniCore MQTT bridge](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge).
    - `no_certverify`     - Disables TLS certificate verification of the
                          service's identifying cert to reduce security.
 For development purposes only.
    - `tls_bsp`           - Instructs the Device SDK's MQTT client to use third-party TLS 1.2 implementations to encrypt data before sending it over network sockets.
    - `tls_socket`        - Counterpart of `tls_bsp`.
 Prevents the MQTT client
                          from including a TLS layer that invokes a TLS BSP.
 This increases network security.
-Note that the [Cloud IoT Core MQTT bridge](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge) will not accept connections without TLS.
+Note that the [OmniCore MQTT bridge](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge) will not accept connections without TLS.

 #### Platform selector flag